-The new capital guidelines establish major reforms in three areas.
-These areas are:
+The new capital guidelines establish major reforms in three areas:

-- i) the structure of capital - ii) the risk weighting of assets for purposes of measuring capital adequacy and - iii) the establishment of guidelines for determining minimum capital coverage required for off-balance sheet activities.
+- (i) the structure of capital; - (ii) the risk weighting of assets for purposes of measuring capital adequacy; and - (iii) the establishment of guidelines for determining minimum capital coverage required for off-balance sheet activities.

 Under the Basle framework the structure of capital is divided into two tiers, core or Tier 1 capital and supplementary or Tier 2 capital.
-Tier 1 capital consists of equity capital and disclosed reserves.
-Tier 2 capital consists of undisclosed reserves, asset revaluation reserves, general loan loss reserves, hybrid (debt/equity) capital instrument, and subordinated term debt.
+Tier 1 capital consists of equity capital and disclosed reserves, Tier 2 of undisclosed reserves, asset revaluation reserves, general loan loss reserves, hybrid (debt/equity) capital instrument, and subordinated term debt.

-Certain restrictions and limitations apply to the Tier 2 elements of capital.
-These include that:

-While specific loan loss reserves are excluded entirely from capital, general loan loss reserves may be included in amounts up to 1.25% (or exceptionally and temporarily up to 2.0%) of risk assets.
+Certain restrictions and limitations apply to the Tier 2 elements of capital, including the proviso that while specific loan loss reserves are excluded entirely from capital, general loan loss reserves may be included in amounts up to 1.25 per cent (or exceptionally and temporarily up to 2.0 per cent) of risk assets.

-As pointed out above, the Committee set the minimum target ratio of capital to risk-weighted assets to be reached by the end of 1992 at 8% of which the core capital element should be at least 4 per cent.
+As pointed out above, the Committee set the minimum target ratio of capital to risk-weighted assets to be reached by the end of 1992 at eight per cent of which the core capital element should be at least four per cent.
 Certain arrangements have been agreed to for the transitional period, which began July 1988.
 During this period, banks should improve their capital levels and should not diminish - even temporarily - their current capital level.
-The Committee also set a ratio of capital to risk-weighted assets of 7.25%, of which at least half should be core capital, as an interim target to be achieved by the end of 1990.
+The Committee also set a ratio of capital to risk-weighted assets of 7.25 per cent, of which at least half should be core capital, as an interim target to be achieved by the end of 1990.